What does it take to develop and integrate your project team effectively? As a project manager, what steps must you take to ensure team success?

 1. Build a Project Team

-As a team, you will problem-solve and resolve conflict together so gathering a team which possesses excellent intrapersonal skills to recognize effort, unique talents and contributions is important.
+As a team, you will problem-solve and resolve conflict together so gathering a team that possesses excellent intrapersonal skills to recognize effort, unique talents and contributions is important.

 To sustain a cohesive team environment, you need reliable, relevant, and timely communication.
 To ensure that all team members are informed, all project information should be reported consistently throughout each phase.